Blackbaud-SteveBrush/bbis-docs/content/bbi/contributing/index.md

 Extensions are first "described" in what's called a directive.
 The directive holds functions and properties, and determines what is made public to other extensions.
 Extensions may only be created and instantiated in the "init" hook (see below).

+<a href="/bbi/reference/bbi-methods/#extension">Read more about extensions&nbsp;&rarr;</a>

 ## Hooks

 The BBI object changes its form many times through its initialization cycle.
 Different methods are also made available during each cycle, which is why it's important to extend BBI's functionality at the appropriate time.
 Because of this, certain hooks were developed to allow code to be inserted at each cycle.
-You can tap into a certain point in the initialization cycle using the `BBI.on()` method.
+You can tap into a certain point in the initialization cycle using the <a href="/bbi/reference/bbi-methods/#on">BBI.on</a> method.

 ## GitHub workflow